 Not too long ago, everything was made from scratch.
 You either grew your own food or bought basic ingredients like sugar and flour and then made what you needed out of these ingredients.
 Nowadays, cooking from scratch is becoming a lost art, let alone making your own pantry staples like sauces and spice mixes.

-So without further ado, I present to you 7 of my favourite basic pantry/kitchen staples that, I admit, I used to buy from the store, but that I now make from scratch (and wonder why it took me so long).
+So without further ado, I present to you 7 of my favorite basic pantry/kitchen/grocery staples that, I admit, I used to buy from the store, but that I now make from scratch (and wonder why it took me so long).

 You can keep it extremely simple or get as creative as you want.
 And you don’t need a big kitchen or any fancy ingredients or gadgets to do it (no, you don’t need a bread maker).